Models in science education

-So much of what we deal with in science cannot be seen and so models are a powerful tool in the science classroom that help us explain and reason about the material world.
+So much of what we deal with in science cannot be seen and so models are a powerful tool in the science classroom that help us represent, describe, explain and reason about the material world.
 Models slow students’ thinking down and encourages them to think deeply and imaginatively about scientific ideas.
 Asking students to create models helps make their thinking visible, giving teachers insight into their current understanding and misconceptions.

 Why use models?

 - Modelling is an important part of the scientific process.
 For example, climate change models allow scientists to make predictions and test theories.
 In this way models are forms of explanations (Hardman, 2017 )